neurodance/teams-ai/teams.md/src/components/include/migrations/botbuilder/activity-handlers/typescript.incl.md

 <!-- content -->

-A BotBuilder `ActivityHandler` is similar to the activity routing of the Teams AI `App`.
+A BotBuilder `ActivityHandler` is similar to the activity routing of the Teams SDK `App`.
-The `BotBuilderPlugin` accepts a botbuilder Activity Handler instance so you can keep using your existing activity handlers while migrating however many you want to new Teams AI handlers.
+The `BotBuilderPlugin` accepts a botbuilder Activity Handler instance so you can keep using your existing activity handlers while migrating however many you want to new Teams SDK handlers.
 This allows for a more incremental migration strategy.

 :::info
-this snippet shows how to use the `BotBuilderPlugin` to route activities using botbuilder alongside the default Teams AI activity routing.
+this snippet shows how to use the `BotBuilderPlugin` to route activities using botbuilder alongside the default Teams SDK activity routing.
 :::

 <Tabs>